Universality Laws for High-Dimensional Learning with Random Features: A Central Limit Theorem for the Feature Model

 \subsection{Proof of Theorem~\ref{thm:CLT_general}}

-To go from Lemma~\ref{lem:CLT_2D} to Theorem~\ref{thm:CLT_general}, we just need to remove the following two restrictions in the assumptions of Lemma~\ref{lem:CLT_2D}: (1) $\kernel(x)$ is compactly supported on $[-\tau_p, \tau_p]$ for some $\tau_p = \polylog p$; and (2) $\btest(x; s)$ and its derivative is bounded [see \eref{bps_bnd}].
+To go from Lemma~\ref{lem:CLT_2D} to Theorem~\ref{thm:CLT_general}, we just need to remove the following two restrictions in the assumptions of Lemma~\ref{lem:CLT_2D}: (1) $\kernel(x)$ is compactly supported on $[-\tau_p, \tau_p]$ for some $\tau_p = \polylog p$; and (2) $\btest(x; s)$ and its derivatives are bounded [see \eref{bps_bnd}].
 The main ingredient of our proof is to show, via a standard truncation technique, that the central limit theorem characterization still holds even if we relax these two assumptions.

 Let $\btest(x; s)$ be a test function satisfying \eref{btest_condition}.
 We can construct a smoothly truncated version of this function via

 where $\strunc_{T_p, 1}(x)$ is the smooth window function defined in \eref{smooth_ind} in Appendix~\ref{appendix:truncation} and